Documenting your Research with Census Events

 The above method may seem like a lot of work, but it looks harder in a step-by-step tutorial then it is after you are familiar with the steps.
 The full process only involves creating three records and one census event and then copying the census event to all individuals and families in that census record.
 When you are done, the census details will be available from all individuals and families through their "Events" pane.
 If you want to see every one in your file in a particular census (e.g., the 1900 US Census), you can open the one source record and see all attached transcriptions and images.
 If you click the "Citing Records" button or use the View→Referenced By... menu command while viewing the source, you will see a list of everyone documented in that census.

 This tutorial explains one method for documenting census records.
-You can devise your own (and GEDitCOM II provides many options).
+You can devise your own (and many options are available).
 The method you choose, however, works best if it is consistent.